oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 ## 5.2 Deploying with OCI Resource Manager UI

-There are a two different ways to run Terraform code using OCI Resource Manager (ORM) user interface.
-Here we describe two of them: <br />
+There are three different ways to run Terraform code using OCI Resource Manager (ORM) user interface.<br />
 - creating an ORM stack by uploading a zip file to ORM;<br />
-- Uploading the Zip File to ORM<br />
+- Uploading the Zip file to ORM<br />
 - Using RMS OELZ Stack.<br />

 A stack is the ORM term for a Terraform configuration and provide an isolated scope for Terraform state.
-A Stack manages one and only Terraform configuration.
-Therefore, for managing multiple Landing Zone configurations, use multiple stacks, one for each configuration.<br />
+The stack manages only a single Terraform configuration and therefore, for managing multiple OELZ configurations, use multiple stacks, one for each configuration.<br />

 For more ORM information, [please check](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm)